Anyon Dispersion in Aharonov-Casher Bands and Implications for Twisted MoTe${}_2$: Supplementary numerics

-Apart from the difficulty in determining the momentum space results from real space information, we examine the conditions this inversion relation holds: it's clear from Eq.~\ref{OaOkappa} that the the real space modes $\O_{\bb}$ has to decay faster than $\exp(-qb^2/4)$.
-While in principle the behavior of the quaishole density can be calculated from correlations of the two dimensional one component plasma, we haven't arrive at an exact analytical expression yet.
+Apart from the difficulty in determining the momentum space results from real space information, we examine the conditions this inversion relation holds: it's clear from Eq.~(\ref{OaOkappa}) that the real space modes $\O_{\bb}$ has to decay faster than $\exp(-qb^2/4)$.
+While in principle the behavior of the quasihole density can be calculated from correlations of the two dimensional one component plasma, we have not arrived at an exact analytical expression yet.
 Thus we check this assumption numerically by calculating the real space modes of the density $\delta\rho_{\bb}$ as a function of $\bb$ and look at its decaying behavior.
 From FIG.~\ref{fig:rhorcheck}, we see that $\delta\rho_{\bb}$ indeed decays faster than $\exp(-\frac{3}{4}b^2)$ which ensures the validity of the Fourier transform.

 From these numerical attempts, we can see that the inversion process is in principle feasible but in practice needs substantially more work for the specific problem of the dispersion.
-On the other hand, if the momenta appeared in the problem is small instead of reciprocal lattice momenta, then the noise issue should be significantly reduced.
+On the other hand, if the momentum appeared in the problem is small instead of reciprocal lattice momentum, then the noise issue should be significantly reduced.

 \end{appendix}